 Burgess Falls Trail (Moderate 1.6 Miles)

-Burgess Falls State Park was one home to the Cherokee and Chickasaw tribes of Native Americans.
+This is easily one of the most beautiful waterfalls in the United States.
+Burgess Falls State Park was once home to the Cherokee and Chickasaw tribes of Native Americans.
 In the 19th century, industry took over, making this beautiful area into a source of hydroelectric power for a nearby town.
 Now, the park is protected and wonderful to explore.

 See 135 foot tall Burgess Falls by following the Falling Water River past other, lesser waterfalls.
 These falls are 20, 30, and 80 feet in height.
 When you reach Burgess Falls, you’ll notice how the falls wrap around the corner of a cliff, a distinguishing feature from the others.